-Liquidity risk is the risk that the Plan may be unable to meet pension payment obligations in a timely manner and at a reasonable cost.
+Liquidity risk is the risk that the Plan may be unable to meet pension payment obligations under both normal and stressed conditions in a timely manner and at a reasonable cost.
 Management of liquidity seeks to ensure that even under adverse conditions, the Plan has access to immediate cash that is necessary to cover benefits payable, withdrawals and other liabilities.
-The Statement of Investment Policies and Procedures requires the Plan's investments to be highly liquid, so they can be converted into cash on short notice.
+The Statement of Investment Policies and Procedures requires the Plan's investments to be highly liquid so they can be converted into cash on short notice.
 The Plan's exposure to liquidity risk is considered negligible.